 Many of us women have hair somewhere on our bodies that we want removed.
 The question is, what’s the best way to get rid of it?
 If you’re tired of shaving and want results that last longer, waxing can be a great DIY option.
 To get the best possible advice on the matter, we consulted esthetician Jamie Grieb-Spragg, owner of Westlake Skin Spa in Westlake Village, California, who has been helping clients with their body-hair woes for nearly a decade.

-According to Grieb-Spragg, it is essential to properly cleanse your skin prior to waxing.
+According to Grieb-Spragg, it is essential to properly cleanse and exfoliate your skin prior to waxing.
 She also recommends showering with warm water beforehand, as “the steam will also allow the pores and follicles to become more soft and supple.”
-Grieb-Spragg also shares one her favorite, lesser-known tips with us: “Apply a warm, microfiber towel specifically on the area to be treated, right before you wax it.
-Unlike traditional towels that simply push dirt back and forth, microfiber towels pick up all traces of dirt, oil and debris.”
+Grieb-Spragg also shares one her favorite, lesser-known tips with us: “Apply a warm microfiber towel specifically on the area to be treated right before you wax it.
+Unlike traditional towels that simply push dirt back and forth, microfiber towels pick up all traces of dirt, oil and debris,” she explains.

 If it isn’t that time of the month for you and you normally have overall healthy skin, our expert still recommends being careful and cautious.
 “Any open sores of any kind should be strictly avoided when it comes to waxing.
 This includes lesions, burns, bug bites, moles and beauty marks,” Grieb-Spragg explains.
 She also advises against waxing if you have any type of pre-existing skin sensitivity, such as rosacea.
 All in all, if your pre-waxed skin is feeling iffy, it may be best to wax on a later date or find a different method of hair removal.